Risk Factors Dashboard

 Many of these factors will be outside of our control and any one of them could result in increased costs, decreases in the amount of expected benefits and diversion of management’s time and energy, which could adversely affect our business, financial condition and results of operations and result in us becoming subject to litigation.
 In addition, even if the acquisition were to be integrated successfully, the anticipated benefits of the acquisition may not be realized within the anticipated time frame, or at all.
 We may not be able to maintain the results of operations or operating efficiency that we and the acquired business have achieved or might achieve separately.
 Further, additional unanticipated costs may be incurred in the integration process as a result of risks currently unknown to us.
 All these factors could cause reductions in our earnings per share, decrease or delay any accretive or other beneficial effect of the acquisition and negatively impact the price of our common stock.

-Amiga and Telcom are private Serbian companies that have not been subject to an audit by an accounting firm under U.S. GAAP standards and has not previously been subject to the Sarbanes-Oxley Act of 2002, the rules and regulations of the SEC or other corporate governance requirements.
+Amiga and Telcom are private Serbian companies were not subject to an audit by an accounting firm under U.S. GAAP standards and were not previously subject to the Sarbanes-Oxley Act of 2002, the rules and regulations of the SEC or other corporate governance requirements.
 Amiga and Telcom are private Serbian companies.
-Prior to our acquisition of Amiga and Telcom, they had not had financial statements reviewed or audited by an accounting firm under U.S. GAAP standards and has not been subject to the Sarbanes-Oxley Act of 2002, the rules and regulations of the SEC, or other corporate governance requirements to which public reporting companies may be subject.
+Prior to our acquisition of Amiga and Telcom, they had not had financial statements reviewed or audited by an accounting firm under U.S. GAAP standards and have not been subject to the Sarbanes-Oxley Act of 2002, the rules and regulations of the SEC, or other corporate governance requirements to which public reporting companies may be subject.
 As a result, we are required to implement the appropriate internal control processes and procedures over their financial accounting and reporting.
 We may incur significant legal, accounting, and other expenses in efforts to ensure that they meet these requirements.
 Implementing the controls and procedures that are required to comply with the various applicable laws and regulations may place a significant burden on our management and internal resources.
 The diversion of management’s attention and any difficulties encountered in such an implementation could adversely affect our business, financial condition and operating results.

-As a result of the acquisitions of Amiga and Telcom, Beam expects to generate an increasing portion of its revenue internationally in the future and may become subject to various additional risks relating to its international activities, which could adversely affect its business, operating results and financial condition.
+As a result of the acquisitions of Amiga and Telcom, Beam Global expects to generate an increasing portion of its revenue internationally in the future and may become subject to various additional risks relating to its international activities, which could adversely affect its business, operating results and financial condition.

 In high demand locations, the use of our products could exhaust its electricity supply on particular days, even with our storage batteries.
 Our solar products create and store electricity during daylight hours.
 While this process has generally been effective to meet daily EV charging and energy storage demand, it is possible that heavy charging could cause a power draw exceeding the onboard electricity generation and storage capacity.
 In such instances, except for our grid-connected products, the EV charger would have to recharge through solar energy replenishment or other direct outside charge before EV charging could resume.

 Developments in alternative technologies or improvements in distributed solar energy generation may have a material adverse effect on demand for our offerings.
 Significant developments in alternative technologies, such as advances in other forms of distributed solar power generation, storage solutions, such as batteries, the widespread use or adoption of fuel cells for residential or commercial properties or improvements in other forms of centralized power production, transmission and distribution, may have a material adverse effect on our business and prospects.
 Any failure by us to adopt new, or enhanced technologies or processes, or to react to changes in existing technologies, could result in product obsolescence, the loss of competitiveness of our products, decreased revenue and a loss of market share to competitors.
-Any failure by us to adopt new or enhanced technologies or processes, or to react to changes in existing technologies, could result in product obsolescence, the loss of competitiveness of our products, decreased revenue and a loss of market share to competitors.

 Defects or performance problems in our products could result in loss of customers, reputational damage, and decreased revenue, and we may face warranty, indemnity, and product liability claims arising from defective products.
 Although our products meet our stringent quality requirements, they may contain undetected errors or defects, especially when first introduced or when new generations are released.
 Errors, defects, or poor performance can arise due to design flaws, defects in raw materials or components or manufacturing difficulties, which can affect both the quality and the yield of the product.
 Any actual or perceived errors, defects, or poor performance in our products could result in the replacement or recall of our products, shipment delays, rejection of our products, damage to our reputation, lost revenue, diversion of our engineering personnel from our product development efforts, and increases in customer service and support costs, all of which could have a material adverse effect on our business, financial condition, and results of operations.